jessepav/lacygoill-wiki-backup/vim/debug.md

 See `:h debug-gcc`.

+---

+You don't have to do that manually; we  have a zsh snippet to compile a Vim with debugging symbols; use it.

 ### I need Vim to crash when an internal error (`:h E315`) is detected – to get a core file!

 In `src/Makefile`, uncomment this line: